 For five decades, astronomers have studied the spectra of quasars to uncover the origin of the electromagnetic radiation they emit and to trace the path the light has traversed to reach us.

 A valuable tool in understanding this journey is the absorption lines in the quasars’ radiation spectra.
 These lines indicate the wavelength ranges which have been absorbed as the radiation traveled from source to observer, giving clues to the material it passed through.
 Over time, the study of these lines has traced the composition of galaxies and gas clouds that lie between us and these distant luminous objects, but one set of absorption lines has remained unexplained.

-Astronomers have observed absorption lines in many quasars that are indicative of absorption en route by cool gas with heavy metal elements like carbon, magnesium and silicon.
-The lines signal that the light has travelled through winds of cold gas travelling at speeds of thousands of kilometers per second within the quasars’ host galaxies.
+Astronomers have observed absorption lines in many quasars that are indicative of absorption en route by cool gas with heavy metal elements like carbon, magnesium, and silicon.
+The lines signal that the light has traveled through winds of cold gas traveling at speeds of thousands of kilometers per second within the quasars’ host galaxies.
 Whilst knowledge that these winds exist is nothing new their origin, and why they are able to reach such impressive speeds, has remained an unknown.

 Now, astronomer Peter Barthel and his Ph.D. student Pece Podigachoski, both from the Groningen University Kapteyn Institute, together with colleagues Belinda Wilkes from the Harvard-Smithsonian Center for Astrophysics (USA) and Martin Haas at Ruhr-Universität Bochum (Germany) have shed light on the cold winds’ origins.
 Using data obtained with ESA’s Herschel Space Observatory the astronomers have shown, for the first time, that the strength of the metal absorption lines associated with these mysterious gas winds is directly linked to the rate of star formation within the quasar host galaxies.
 In finding this trend the astronomers are able to say with some confidence that prodigious star formation within the host galaxy may be the mechanism driving these mysterious and powerful winds.